RachidSakara/Django-Blog-with-Python/README.md

 you will have a simple, working web application: your own blog. you will see how to put it online, so others will see your work!

 # Check out the complete tutorial  at : https://tutorial.djangogirls.org/en/

+# Go ahead to this address to test the app online (3 months and the site will be disabled) : http://rachidpython.pythonanywhere.com